swiftlang/swift-se0270-range-set/README.md

 ## Contributing

-Contributions to this package and the standard library preview package are welcomed and encouraged!

-- For help using this package or the standard library preview package, please [visit the Swift forums][user-forums].
-- For issues related to these packages, [file a bug at bugs.swift.org][bugs].
-- Changes or additions to the APIs are made through the [Swift Evolution process][evolution-process].
-  Please see the [guide for Contributing to Swift][contributing] for information.
+We are no longer taking contributions to this repo.
+Please see the [guide for Contributing to Swift][contributing] for other opportunities within the Swift proejct.
+Thanks to all past contributors!

 [proposal]: https://github.com/apple/swift-evolution/blob/master/proposals/0270-rangeset-and-collection-operations.md